 How to get around Mexico City

-Arguably the best and safest way to get around Mexico City is using taxis or ordering an Uber.
+The best and safest way to get around Mexico City is using taxis or ordering an Uber.
 It’s actually quite affordable and if you buy a local prepaid SIM card, you can easily order an Uber practically anywhere.

 If you want to take a deep dive into Mexican culture or you’re traveling on a budget, you can also use public transport.
 Mexico City is set up with an efficient metro and bus system which is easy to use and super cheap once you’ve got your metro card.